 It takes a long time to get enough Science to complete the Techs available after Writing, so expect this leg of your trip through Kittens Game to last for a while.
 Try to spread your Kittens out between the various jobs rather than concentrating them in a single category to expedite this process, with an emphasis on gathering Wood and Science.

-Shortly after unlocking Lumber Mills, Mines, and Amphitheatres (I honestly can’t say exactly when this happens) you’ll receive the option to create Workshops.
-Workshops will unlock the Workshop tab, an extensive menu of things which you can buy in order to purchase further things.
+Shortly after unlocking Lumber Mills, Mines, and Amphitheatres (I honestly can’t say exactly when this happens), you’ll receive the option to create Workshops.
+Workshops will unlock the Workshop tab, an extensive menu of things which you can buy in order to purchase even more things.

 In addition to all this, the Workshop will allow you to exchange Catnip directly for basic resources.
 Exchange rates are found below your resource counts on the left side of the screen.
 Also found here are quick / mass purchases for any items you’ve Crafted at least once on the Workshop tab.

 One final thing, specifically for this point in the game:

 Begin Crafting Parchment As Often As You Can.

 You can do so by Hunting down Fur.
 You're going to need a lot of Parchment in the near future, and it's best to get started before you even know you're going to need it.